-- The EU Strategy for Africa is the first integrated regional framework to improve coordination and coherence of EC and Member-State policies and instruments and has been highlighted by several Member States as another best practice example. - Joint meetings of Council formations are a very useful way to integrate development concerns into other policy initiatives.
+- The Commission is responsible for preparing a Biennial EU PCD Report to review progress towards PCD achieved by EU Member States, the Council and the Commission.
+This report is the first edition of the EU PCD Report. - The EU Strategy for Africa is the first integrated regional framework to improve coordination and coherence of EC and Member-State policies and instruments and has been highlighted by several Member States as another best practice example. - Joint meetings of Council formations are a very useful way to integrate development concerns into other policy initiatives.
 For example, the Joint Trade and Development Ministers' GAERC session of October 2006 is considered by many Member States to be a good experience to be repeated and possibly expanded to other PCD areas in the near future. - Ad hoc events such as the PCD Conference organised in Helsinki in October 2006 by the Finish Presidency can also efficiently contribute to promoting PCD by bringing together stakeholders.